 Best Trade Schools in Tennessee

 If you want a solid career without spending four years in college, Tennessee has strong options.
 The state's trade schools train workers for in-demand jobs in construction, electrical, HVAC, welding, and healthcare.
-Many programs take less than two years, and some include apprenticeships so you can earn while you learn.
+Many programs take about two years, and some include apprenticeships so you can earn while you learn.

 What to Look for in a Tennessee Trade School

-• Accreditation – Schools should be accredited by a recognized body to ensure quality and financial aid eligibility.
+• Accreditation – Schools should be accredited by a recognized body to ensure quality and payment options eligibility.

 • State-Licensed Programs – For trades requiring a Tennessee license, confirm the program meets training requirements.